ZXShady/enchantum/docs/features.md

   Converts an enum to its corresponding index value.

 - **Parameters**:
-  - `e`: The enum to convert to an index value.
+  - `value`: The enum to convert to an index value.

 - **Returns**:
   The index value corresponding to the provided enum. if the enum is not a value in `values<E>` `std::nullopt` is returned.